Ericsson/dataplanebook/_sources/intro.rst.txt

 assembly code.

-Understanding the C11 memory model and lock-less programming, which is often useful or even essential, is also notiously difficult.
+Understanding the C11 memory model and lock-less programming, which is often useful or even essential, is also notoriously difficult.
 Bugs in such code is very difficult to test for.

 Staffing Data Plane Projects